gdmcdonald/r-package-ideas/README.md

 # r-package-ideas
-Things that should be, but aren't.
+Things that should be, but aRen't (yet).

 # `notly`